AnthonyKim89/react-ui/docs/NATIVE.md

     window.navigateAppTo('/dashboards/1234')

-## Load Notification
+## Notification

-Once the web application has finished loading the dashboard contents, it is able to notify the WebView about this using a postMessage, using the pattern documented [here](http://www.joshuakehn.com/2014/10/29/using-javascript-with-wkwebview-in-ios-8.html).
+On certain events, the JavaScript application will send a notification to the native application using a postMessage, with the pattern documented [here](http://www.joshuakehn.com/2014/10/29/using-javascript-with-wkwebview-in-ios-8.html).
 The native web view should attach a message handler with the key `swiftHandler`.
-It will be called with a string message `pageLoaded`.
+It will be called on these events

+* Once the web application has finished loading the dashboard contents: `pageLoaded`.
+* When any app is maximized on the screen: `appMaximized`.
+* When a previously maximized app is restored back to its original size: `appRestored`.